La-guajolota/Test-and-trials/README.md

 I'm new in Github.
 If you'd like to be in touch with me this is my telegram: @Juan_Pepe_xd I'd be glad if you could give me any feedback and stuff.
 Greeting from Mexico.

+//Just getting a hang of this Branches-commits thing